 This is critical: If you work from home, then your home office should not also be your children’s play area, your dining area, or your living room.
 You should have a dedicated workspace.
 This is not to say that you absolutely must have an entire room dedicated to your office (though if you have the room, go for it), but you should at least have an isolated, quiet section of space that is devoted entirely to getting work done.

+When you take your work that seriously, others will too.
 This simple step will increase your productivity by freeing you from distraction, and may also provide tax benefits (by netting you the home-office deduction.)

 5. Maintain the Organization